lsirm12pl: An R package for latent space item response modeling: Standard LSIRM: 1PL LSIRM For Dichotomous Data

-The argument names and default values for prior specifications in \pkg{lsirm12pl} are described in Table \ref{prior_option} in Appendix.
+where $\boldsymbol{0}$ is a $D$-vector of zeros and $\boldsymbol{I_{D}}$ is $D \times D$ identity matrix.
+The argument names and default values for the prior specifications in the \CRANpkg{lsirm12pl} are described in our Github site \footnote{https://github.com/jiniuslab/lsirm12pl}.

-The joint posterior distribution of $\boldsymbol{\theta,\ \beta,\ \gamma,\ Z}$ and $\boldsymbol{W}$ cannot be expressed with a standard distribution.
-We use Metropolis-Hastings within Gibbs sampler \citep{chib1995understanding} as some of the conditional kernels are not expressed as a standard distribution form.
-The conditional posterior distribution for each parameter is given in Equation \eqref{1pl-posterior} in Appendix.
-Argument names and default values for jumping rules, standard deviations of the Gaussian proposal distributions, are listed in Table \ref{jumping}.
+To generate posterior samples for $\boldsymbol{\theta,\ \beta,\ \gamma,\ Z}$ and $\boldsymbol{W}$, we use the Metropolis-Hastings-within-Gibbs sampler \citep{chib1995understanding}.
+The conditional posterior distribution for each parameter is given in Equations in the Github site.
+We list the arguments, the default values for the jumping rules, and the standard deviations of the Gaussian proposal distributions in the Github site.

-As \citet{jeon2021mapping} described, the log odds of the probability of giving correct responses depend on the latent positions only through distances.
-Since distances are invariant to translations, reflections, and rotations of the positions of respondents and items, the likelihood function is invariant under the same transformations.
-To resolve identifiability of latent positions, the \pkg{lsirm12pl} package applies post-processing Procrustes transformation \citep{procruste} which is a standard procedure in the latent space modeling literature \citep{Hoff:2002, Sewell:2015, jeon2021mapping}.
+The log-odds of the probability of giving correct responses depend on the latent positions through distances, as discussed in \citet{jeon2021mapping}.
+Because distances are invariant to translations, reflections, and rotations of the positions of respondents and items, the likelihood function is invariant under these transformations.
+To resolve the identifiability issue of latent positions, the \CRANpkg{lsirm12pl} package applies Procrustes transformation \citep{procruste} as a post-processing of posterior samples, which is a standard procedure in the latent space modeling literature \citep{Hoff:2002, Sewell:2015, jeon2021mapping}.